seanox/aspect-js/manual/en/introduction.md

 Test.status();
 ```

 Makes a snapshot of the status of the current test.
+The status contains details of the current task and the queue.

 [Learn more](test.m#control)